GenesisFR/DS2TroubleshootingGuide/README.md

 11. Under "Advanced -> IPv6 Auto-Assign", make sure all boxes are unchecked.
 12. Under "Advanced -> Broadcast", check the box labeled "Enable Broadcast (ff:ff:ff:ff:ff:ff)".
 13. In Windows, go to "Control Panel -> Network and Sharing Center".
 14. Double-click on the adapter named "ZeroTier One" followed by the network ID (it's a 16-characters alphanumeric string).
+If it's not in the list, go to "C:\ProgramData\ZeroTier\One\tap-windows\x64", right-click "zttap300.inf" and hit Install.
 15. Click on Configure.
 16. Go to the Advanced tab, set "Non-Admin Access" to Allowed and click on OK.
 17. Make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.